snandasena/traffic-sign-classifier/README.md

 ###### Discussions: Acquiring New Images

-I selected five German road traffic images to test with trained model.
-And alos I select top three geuesses from predicted labels.
+I selected five German road traffic images to test with the trained model.
+And also I selected the top three guesses from predicted labels.

 ###### Discussions: Performance on New Images

-Among the top three guess only top one guess was predicted with **100%** and other two was predicted with **0%** accuracy.
+Among the top three guesses only top one guess was predicted with **100%** and the other two was predicted with **0%** accuracy.
 Following are the results for selected test images.

 ![](resources/predict-1.png)
 ![](resources/predict-2.png)